TomCohenDev/eldritch-endless/generate-plot-prompt.md

 1. **Weaves Narrative Threads:** Connect the Ancient One's lore, mysteries, and awakening conditions with each investigator's biography, quote, and personal story.
 Find thematic resonances between them.

 2. **Create Personal Stakes:** For EACH investigator, establish:

    - Why THEY specifically must stop this threat (based on their biography and quote)
    - How their skills and role make them essential (use their team role description)
    - What they personally stand to lose (reference their defeated encounters)
    - A potential character arc or growth opportunity

 3. **Mystery Integration:** Use the actual mystery descriptions to create hooks:

    - Reference specific mystery requirements (clues, spells, artifacts, etc.)
    - Suggest where research encounters might lead
    - Connect mystery flavor text to the broader narrative
+   - **Use the Final Mystery as the ultimate victory condition** - this is how investigators win!

 4. **Location Significance:** Based on:

    - Investigator starting locations
    - Mystery requirements
    - Research encounter locations
      Create meaning for key locations on the map.

 5. **Define Outcomes:** Craft specific endings for THIS setup:

-   - **Victory:** Reference the Ancient One's defeat condition and what it means
+   - **Victory:** Reference the Final Mystery and what completing it means - how do the investigators prevent the awakening?
-   - **Defeat:** Use the awakening flavor text and effects
+   - **Defeat:** Use the awakening flavor text and effects - what happens if they fail?
-   - **Pyrrhic Victory:** A costly win that echoes defeated encounter themes
+   - **Pyrrhic Victory:** A costly win that echoes defeated encounter themes - they win but at what cost?

 6. **Set Initial Tension:** Usually 2-4 for game start.
 Consider:
    - Starting doom vs mythos deck size
    - Number of investigators
    - Mystery difficulty

 Remember:

 - The investigators CAN win.
 Make victory feel possible but hard-earned.
 - Use direct quotes and specific details from the provided data.
 - Every investigator should feel essential to the narrative.
 - The Ancient One's personality should be reflected in the cultist agenda and threat.
+- The Final Mystery is the key to victory - incorporate it into your victory outcome description!